aws/amazon-neptune-for-graphql/doc/routesExample.md

 ```

 ## The GraphQL schema with directives
-The picture below show the GraphQL schema with directives, inferenced by the utility.
+Below the GraphQL schema with directives, inferenced by the utility.

 - The Air Routes nodes labels are lower case, and GraphQL type names are typically in Pascal case, so the utility added the *@alias* directive to map the names between GraphQL and the Neptune Database.
-- Because the node labelled *continent* is connected to the *airport* using the edge *contains* and the cardinality is one to many, you can see the directive *@relationship* in the GraphQL type *Continent* and new field names *AirportOut* returning an array of *Airport*.
-The type Airport has an opposite field called *continentIn* as single *Continent*.
+- Because the node labelled *continent* is connected to the *airport* using the edge *contains* and the cardinality is one to many, you can see the directive *@relationship* in the GraphQL type *Continent* and new field names *airportContainssOut* returning an array of *Airport*.
+The type Airport has an opposite field called *continentContainsIn* as single *Continent*.
 This tuple declaration will enable you to query the *Continent* from the *Airport* and the list of *Airport*/s from a *Continent*.
 - The edge *route* that connect an *airport* to another *airport* has a property called *dist*.
 You can find it in the type *Route*, and is added to the type *Airport* as well.
 We will see later how to query it.
 - For each type the utility also added input, which are used as helpers for queries and mutations.
 - For each node label the utility added two queries.
 One to retrive a single node/type using an id or any of the type fields listed in the input, and the second to retrive multiple values, again filtered using the input of that node/type.